sidjain0503/sidjain0503/README.md

 # Hi there, I'm Siddharth Chopda 👋

-I'm a Frontend Developer & I'm primarily working with Next.js, Tailwind CSS, and Firebase.
-I'm also diving deep into Generative AI to create impactful and advanced solutions.
+I'm a Frontend Developer & I'm primarily working with Next.js, Tailwind CSS, and React-query.
+I'm also diving deep into Generative AI & LLM's to create impactful and advanced solutions.

 ## 🌱 I'm currently learning ...
 Generative AI and Language Model technologies.